 However, in some cases, the child custody agreement includes a provision that requires the consent of both parents before the child can travel out of state.
 In those cases, when a parent violates that agreement, the court can cite him/her for contempt of court.
 But, it is important to remember that a family court judge tends to look at what is in the best interests of the child.
 If a parent violates the agreement, the judge that behavior to not be best for the child.

 The Difference Between Travel Out of State and Relocation

 It is also important to understand that travel out of state with a child is not the same thing as child relocation.
 Out of state travel is typically for a few days or several weeks.
 There is an explicit understanding that the parent and child will return to the state where they live.

 Child relocation, however, is a permanent move to another city within a state, a move to another state, or a move to another country.
 If one parent doesn’t agree with the move, then both parents must appear in family court for a hearing in front of a judge.
 At that time, the judge will review the motion to modify child custody.
 The judge may grant a modification after hearing from both parents.

 So, how do you avoid conflict regarding your children and out of state travel?
 You must make sure that the child custody agreement includes provisions related to these trips.
 You want to think about valid reasons to move a child out of state or even to travel.
 To think through these scenarios, you really want to talk to an experienced family attorney.

 The Law Office of Eric C. Cheshire can help protect your rights and your children’s interests.
-Call us today at (561) 677-8090 to discuss your case.
+Call us today at (561) 677-8090 or contact us online to discuss your case.
 Our office is conveniently located near downtown West Palm Beach, Florida.

 “He is a wonderful lawyer and wonderful person, I always felt cared for and knew he never had anything but my best interest at heart!”- A. Presnell